-The CRA is continuing to integrate existing recreational sites with the completion of the Downtown Connector Trail and by approving a feasibility study and then a final design and bid documents for a pedestrian observation pier to link two (2) existing parks separated by water.
-The pedestrian-observation pier will become a waterfront destination for residents and visitors wanting to view rocket launches and take in the scenic view of the Indian River Lagoon.
-Other park improvements have included a splash pad, BMX bicycle track, skateboard facility, etc. over the years.
-This past fiscal year in partnership with the North Brevard County Parks and Recreation staff, the CRA installed twelve (12) park benches in Sand Park and two (2) shade structures at the dog park in Marina Park.
+The Community Redevelopment Agency continues to create safe and accessible public spaces within the CRA.
+With the completion of Scobie Park improvements with benches and public binoculars for viewing of nature and rocket launches, residents and visitors have places to enjoy being in the gateway to nature and space.
+The Space View Pier connecting two (2) existing parks separated by water will become a waterfront destination for residents and visitors wanting to view rocket launches and take in the scenic view of the Indian River Lagoon.
+A 960 square foot Native Vegetation Buffer Zone has been created and Sand Point Park is located in the CRA District.
+Other Park improvements have included a splash pad, BMX bicycle track, skateboard facility, etc. over the years.
+In Fiscal Year 2022 in partnership with the North Brevard County Parks and Recreation staff, the CRA installed twelve (12) park benches in Sand Park and two (2) shade structures at the dog park in Marina Park.
 Long range plans call for a waterfront trail to connect recreational sites to the downtown and to areas to the south.
+The CRA worked with the Florida Department of Transportation to install a non-motorized vehicle and Pedestrian continuous counter on the Downtown Connector Trail on Indian River Avenue between Orange Avenue and Broad Street located in the CRA in September 2023.